andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 >2+3
 >2*3
 ```
-Note that your friend the interpreter mostly just repeats what you say, but evaluates mathematical expressions.
+Note that the interpreter mostly just repeats what you say, but evaluates mathematical expressions.
 JavaScript performs basic math as you would expect, with the operators +, -, /, *.
 A less familiar operator is %, or modulo.
-See if you figure out what modulo does.
+See if you can figure out what modulo does.

 ```
 > 10 % 5